Publish your local plan data

 - Tell us about your data

-- Keep your data up-to-date
+- Keep your data up to date

 Prepare your data